admiralorbiter/bga-stats/docs/ARCHITECTURE.md

 - Works completely offline after initial data import

 ### 2. Browser-Assisted Data Acquisition
-- **No backend credential management**: The application never handles BGA login credentials
+- **No password handling**: The application never asks for or stores a BGA username/password.
-- Users must be logged into BGA in their browser to run bookmarklets
-- Data is exported from bookmarklets and then imported into the app
-- This design ensures users maintain control over their BGA authentication
+- **Two supported acquisition modes**:
+  1) **Manual (Bookmarklet) Mode**: Users run bookmarklets in their browser and paste/export into the app.
+  2) **Auto-Pull (Playwright) Mode**: Users perform a one-time interactive login in a Playwright browser window; the app then reuses the saved browser session to fetch data without copy/paste.
+- **Security note**: Auto-pull stores session cookies locally in `.bga_session/` (git-ignored).
+Treat it as sensitive.

 ### 3. Import-Based Workflow
 - Data flows from BGA → Browser (via bookmarklets) → Flask App (via import)